krakend/krakend-documentation/features/parameter-forwarding.md

     X-Forwarded-For: ::1

 # Cookies forwarding
 A cookie is just some content passing inside the `Cookie` header.
 If you want cookies to reach your backend, add the `Cookie` header under `headers_to_pass`, just as you would do with any other header.
-With this **all your cookies** will be sent to all backends inside the endpoint.
+With this, **all your cookies** will be sent to all backends inside the endpoint.
 Use this option wisely!

 Example: